Rakeshreddy81423/Big-data/Kafka/README.md

 Let us see what exactly each file do.
 ### producer.py
  1.)
-Read the data from restaurant_orders.csv file using pandas.
+Read the data from restaurant_orders.csv file using pandas.\n
  2.)
 Flush each record to the partitions created in kafka topic.